Cooktop Buying Guide

 - Coil Burners - Still the most common type of electric cooktop, coil burners are removable elements that sit inside the cooktop's cavity.
 Cleaning is simplified by removing the coil and then the drip pan which can be cleaned in the sink using dish soap or harsher cleaners for stains.
 The drip pans and coil burners are normally easily replaceable which is a major plus for many consumers.

 - Gas Cooktops - Though more expensive initially than electric cooktops, gas cooktops are generally more cost effective over time.
-Modern gas cooktops offer more precise temperature control than their electric counterparts and allows you to adjust temperatures almost instantly.
-Gas cooktops are available with natural gas and propane hook ups Many higher end burners from brands such as DCS and Capital offer extremely high temperature settings for searing and boiling as well as low temperature settings for cooking sauces and soups.
+Modern gas cooktops offer more precise temperature control than their electric counterparts and allow you to adjust temperatures almost instantly.
+Gas cooktops are available with natural gas and propane hook ups Many higher end burners from brands such as DCS and Capital offer extremely high-temperature settings for searing and boiling as well as low-temperature settings for cooking sauces and soups.

 - Induction Cooktops - While many people consider induction cooktops a form of electric cooktop, this is not exactly true.
 Induction cooktops utilize a series of magnetic coils which generate a magnetic field when a steel or cast iron pot is used on the cooktop.
 This magnetic field is used to heat the cookware without heating the surface of your cooktop.
 This induction technology allows the cooktop to offer faster cooking times, use up to 85% less energy and are much safer to use because the magnetic technology heats only the cookware, leaving the cooking surface safe to the touch.

 BTUs vs. Temperature

 Unlike electric cooktops, where the power is measured in an industry-standard watts, gas cooktops are often measure in either BTUs(British Thermal Units/hour) and temperature interchangeably.
 Both measurements provide an assessment of the cooktops performance but can be confusing to understand.